baomidou/mybatis-plus-doc/src/content/docs/en/plugins/tenant.md

     @Override
     public boolean ignoreTable(String tableName) {
-        // Return whether to ignore the table based on requirements return false;
+        // Return whether to ignore this table based on your needs return false;
     }